hliu12/nmfta-code-for-good/README.md

 # Tufts Code for Good - NMFTA Bouncer Wrapper
-This repository contains a python wrapper for the NMFTA Bouncer API, interacting with the API to incite dynamic responses to threats.
+This repository contains a python wrapper for the NMFTA Bouncer API (https://github.com/nmfta-repo/nmfta-bouncer), interacting with the API to incite dynamic responses to threats.

  ## Wrapper Description
 This wrapper was created to diversify the bouncer’s response to threats by inciting dynamic responses.
 The wrapper contains a variety of responses including ip and geolocation blocking with aspects of randomness and time checking implemented.
 See Usage for more detail about each response.